STimothyDN/FourTwentyEight/README.md

 # FourTwentyEight
 ### By Siyun Lee and Timothy Navarro

-* Version: 6.1
+* Version: 7.0
-* Last Updated: 05/12/2018
+* Last Updated: 05/16/2018
 * Source Code: https://github.com/STimothyDN/FourTwentyEight

 # Introduction

 Our platonic matchmaking program utilizes a variant of the Metropolis-Hastings Algorithm that we modified  in order to create pairs.
 Data is fed in through a .csv file obtained through Google Forms, of which a new version can be obtained by simply clicking the download button from the program.
 Our program also features an in-program text and spreadsheet viewer to view generated pairs, as well as exception handling to avoid user error.
 A built-in web browser also allows users to fill out the matchmaking form if they haven’t already done so.
+The program automatically compiles info into easily readable bar graphs for users curious about the distribution of answers for the 5 matchmaking questions.

 # Features
 ## STATE OF THE ART MATCHMAKING ALGORITHM